stevenc-stb/spdx-3-model/model/Security/Properties/cryptographyName.md

 ## Summary

-Specifies the name of the cryptography algorithm comes from spdx/crypto-algorithms list.
+Specifies the name of the cryptography algorithm comes from spdx/cryptographic-algorithm-list.

 ## Description

-Specifies the name of the cryptography algorithm comes from spdx/crypto-algorithms list.
+Specifies the name of the cryptography algorithm comes from [spdx/cryptographic-algorithm-list](https://github.com/spdx/cryptographic-algorithm-list).
 The value used from the list is the id.

 ## Metadata